ProjectEvergreen/greenwood/README.md

 - Styles and Assets

 ## Contributing
 We would love your [contribution](.github/CONTRIBUTING.md) to Greenwood!
-Please check out our issue tracker for "good first issue" labels or feel to reach out to us on Gitter in the room "Greenwood" or on [Twitter](https://twitter.com/PrjEvergreen).
+Please check out our issue tracker for "good first issue" labels or feel to reach out to us on [Slack](https://join.slack.com/t/thegreenhouseio/shared_invite/enQtMzcyMzE2Mjk1MjgwLTU5YmM1MDJiMTg0ODk4MjA4NzUwNWFmZmMxNDY5MTcwM2I0MjYxN2VhOTEwNDU2YWQwOWQzZmY1YzY4MWRlOGI) in the room _"Greenwood"_ or on [Twitter](https://twitter.com/PrjEvergreen).

 ## Built With Greenwood
 | Site  | Repo  | Project Details  |